Optimal Index Assignment for Scalar Quantizers and M-PSK via a Discrete Convolution-Rearrangement Inequality: Introduction

 Index assignment (IA) is a low-complexity approach for joint source-channel coding design.
 The classical binary IA problem aims to assign bit labels to the quantization code vectors in a way to ensure that any two code vectors with a small Euclidean distance have their corresponding bit labels close in the Hamming space.
 Therefore, if the transmitted bit labels are corrupted by noise and decoded erroneously at the receiver, the resulting distortion may not be too large.
 Some important results on the optimal binary IA problem are well-known.
-For the maximum entropy scalar quantizers and the binary symmetric channel (BSC), the \emph{natural binary code} (NBC) was first asserted to be asymptotically optimal in \cite{huang1966optimum} and later proved to be optimal for all crossover probabilities in \cite{mclaughlin1995optimal}, in the sense of minimizing the channel mean-squared distortion (MSD).
+For the maximum entropy scalar quantizers and the binary symmetric channel (BSC), the \emph{natural binary code} (NBC) is an optimal IA for all crossover probabilities, in the sense of minimizing the channel mean-squared distortion (MSD) \cite{mclaughlin1995optimal,farber2004quantizers}.
 For general quantizers and discrete memoryless channels (DMC) with nonbinary channel symbols, lower bounds for the channel MSD were studied in \cite{boundIT05,wu2010bound}.
 Generally speaking, finding the optimal IA is known to be NP-hard \cite{boundIT05}.
-In the literature, there are some heuristic methods for finding good but suboptimal IA \cite{zeger1990pseudo,farvardin1990study,knagenhjelm1996hadamard,wang2010index}.
-However, to the best of our knowledge, there are few previous works on the optimal IA problem, except for the aforementioned binary case and the specific nonbinary case to be described next.
+To the best of our knowledge, there are few previous works on the optimal IA problem, except for the aforementioned binary case and the specific nonbinary case to be described next.